 - The aggregate of all regular levies (not including port and public utility districts) shall not exceed 1% of true and fair value.
 WASHINGTON 1972 AMENDMENT STATE CONSTITUTION, ARTICLE VII, Sec.
 2 and RCW 84.52.050

 Voters within a district may approve excess or special levies.
 These levies may be for maintenance and operation (M&O) or for construction of buildings or other facilities.
-M&O levies are generally limited to one year except school districts are permitted to vote on four year levies.
+M&O levies are generally limited to one year except School Districts & Fire Districts, which are permitted to vote on two to four year levies.
 Levies to finance general obligation bonds for capital improvement purposes usually obligate the voters to pay annual principal and interest costs over a period of several years.
 Voter approved excess or special levies are over and above the statutory and constitutional limitations.
 Qualified senior/disabled persons are exempt from these levies.
 RCW 84.52.052

 The Budget Cycle

 Every year the directors or commissioners of all taxing districts meet in open session to determine the amount of taxes to be collected the following year.
 Public questions or comments are welcomed during this process.
-Once the budget has been adopted, and a resolution passed by the Taxing District Commissioners.
-The amount of taxes to be collected is certified to the Assessor.
-The Assessor computes the levy rate required to raise the certified tax for each district, and insures that none of the constitutional or statutory limitations is violated.
-After the levy rates have been certified by the County Commissioners, taxes are extended to all property within the boundaries of the respective districts.
+Once the budget has been adopted, and a resolution passed by the Taxing District Commissioners, the amount of taxes to be collected is certified to the Assessor.
+The Assessor computes the levy rate required to raise the certified tax for each district, and insures that none of the constitutional or statutory limitations are violated.
+After the levy rates have been determined by the Assessor, taxes are extended to all property within the boundaries of the respective districts.
 The County Treasurer mails tax bills on or around February 14 of the year in which they are collected, and the receipts are distributed back to the various districts.

 Do taxes change if values rise or fall?